Deep Learning-Based Automatic Diagnosis System for Developmental Dysplasia of the Hip: Methodology

+Then, each diagnosis from the three angles is assigned a corresponding score/weight.
+Specifically, a score of 0 is given for normal classifications across all angles, and a score of 1 is assigned for borderline cases.
+For DDH diagnoses, the CE angle receives a score of 3, while the T\"{o}nnis and Sharp angles are assigned scores of 2.
+The total score from the three angles is then summed, and the final diagnosis is made based on a decision threshold.
+If the total score is $\geq 5$, the hip is diagnosed as ``DDH present"; otherwise, the diagnosis is ``DDH absent."

-To determine the optimal parameters for the proposed scoring system, we performed grid search in the training set for the scores assigned to each angle and the total score threshold for the final diagnosis.
-In other words, the parameters of the proposed scoring system were learned from the data such that the diagnostic agreement (i.e., Cohen's kappa~\cite{cohen1960coefficient}) between the proposed scoring system and the ground-truth labels are maximized.
-The detailed criteria and parameters of the proposed scoring system are displayed in Table~\ref{table:1}.
+To determine the optimal parameters of the scoring system, we performed grid search in the Train-Val set to fine-tune the scores assigned to each angle and the diagnostic decision threshold.
+Like the technique used in keypoint detection, the parameter search was performed in a 10-fold cross-validation manner to prevent potential overfitting and enhance the robustness of selected diagnostic parameters.
+For each CV fold, the optimization aimed to maximize diagnostic performance between the scoring system and the ground truth labels.
+In this study, the diagnostic performance was quantified using the $\text{F1-score} =\frac{2\text{TP}}{2\text{TP}+\text{FP}+\text{FN}}$, a single-value metric robust to imbalanced data distribution.
+Then, the final criteria were determined by selecting the thresholds that maximized the average diagnostic performance across the 10-fold cross-validation while minimizing the variance.
+The detailed parameters of the scoring system are summarized in Table~\ref{table:1}.